EU, Britain launch tough post-Brexit relationship talks

-BRUSSELS (AFP) - British and EU trade negotiators embarked on high-stakes talks aimed at forging a new post-Brexit relationship on Monday (March 2), with timing tight and the sides far apart on key issues.
+BRUSSELS • British and EU trade negotiators have embarked on high-stakes talks aimed at forging a new post-Brexit relationship, with the timing tight and both sides far apart on key issues.

-The EU's chief negotiator Michel Barnier and his UK counterpart David Frost met in Brussels, launching several months of intense talks involving around 100 officials on each side.
+The EU's chief negotiator Michel Barnier and his UK counterpart David Frost met in Brussels on Monday, launching several months of intense talks involving around 100 officials on each side.

-The negotiations began just over a month after Britain left the EU, and are meant to wrap up by the end of this year - an exceedingly tight timeframe that few see as feasible for anything but a bare-bones accord.
+The negotiations began just over a month after Britain left the European Union, and are meant to wrap up by the end of this year - an exceedingly tight timeframe that few see as feasible for anything but a bare-bones accord.

-The deadline is effectively December 31, the end of the UK's current transition period during which it trades like an EU member with no tariffs or other barriers.
+The deadline is Dec 31, the end of the UK's current transition period during which it trades like an EU member with no tariffs or other barriers.

 British Prime Minister Boris Johnson has ruled out extending the transition and both sides are looking to an EU-UK summit in June to decide whether talks are worth continuing.